 There are now many Indonesian restaurants in the Netherlands, especially in large cities like Amsterdam, Den Haag, Utrecht and Rotterdam.

 Indonesian ingredients like boemboe, sambal and ketjap can be found at nearly every Albert Heijn in the Netherlands.
-The Indonesian influence can also be seen with Dutch-Indonesian fusion foods like patat met satesaus and the inclusion of chicken saté on many cafe menus.
+The Indonesian influence is also visible with Dutch-Indonesian fusion foods like patat met satesaus and chicken saté on many cafe menus.
 Indonesian restaurants around the Netherlands often include foods from Suriname like roti on their menu as well.

 Indonesian food in the Netherlands